hmaier-dev/topo-tool/README.md

 ## Pre-Requisites
 Before running this tool you need several setup/in-mind:

+- (obviously) network-connection to comware-switches aswell to a clearpass

 - a mariadb

 - `cred.py`-file to import username + credentials for